Deus-corp/cks-website/src/content/docs/faq.md

   sessions, transactions, branching/merging, and version history — the stateful parts.
-- **cks-mcp** — the MCP server that exposes cks-runtime (and therefore cks-core) to LLMs like Claude, via 64 tools plus MCP Resources and Prompts.
+- **cks-mcp** — the MCP server that exposes cks-runtime (and therefore cks-core) to LLMs like Claude, via <ToolCount /> tools plus MCP Resources and Prompts.

 `cks-studio` is a fourth, separate piece — a browser UI that talks to